Should You Worry About A Google Cloud Security Breach?

 Google takes great care to secure customer accounts and the data stored within them.
-It’s important for system admins and IT security leaders to understand; however, that Google’s cloud security responsibility is in securing their cloud infrastructure and services.
+It’s important for system admins and IT security leaders to understand that Google’s only cloud security responsibility is to secure their cloud infrastructure and services.
 Customers (that means you) are still responsible for securing their applications, devices, and systems from cloud security breaches.

 As a Google customer, Google Cloud provides you with security features such as identity and access management, data encryption, multi-factor authentication, audit logging, and more.
 It is your responsibility to make sure your security and compliance settings are properly configured.

 Google Cloud Security Breach Incident Response

 When a cloud security breach happens, Google has a well-documented data incident response process to protect customers’ data.
 Every incident is unique and must be managed based on the unique needs of the situation.
 When an infrastructure breach does occur, Google will assemble a response team that may include:

 - Product engineering